Toothy squirrel saved when Alberta rancher trims its tusks | CBC News

 - Alberta man captures lynx, squirrel in treetop tango

-Talbot had planned to set a live trap but managed to snatch the sabre-toothed creature by hand Tuesday afternoon while he was perched in her backyard.
+Talbott had planned to set a live trap but managed to snatch the sabre-toothed creature by hand Tuesday afternoon while he was perched in her backyard.

 When she looked inside the squirrel's mouth, she realized his dental crisis was much worse than she anticipated.

-"I had no idea how bad they were," Talbot said.
+"I had no idea how bad they were," Talbott said.
 "All of his incisors — upper and lower — were all overgrown and were curling inside of his mouth.

 "His two upper incisors were curled inside his mouth and they could have easily continued to grow right through the roof of his mouth."